Hunted Species – The death wish

 "I see you feel better, Starscream.
-It took some time to make sure you were no longer in critical danger," purred the silver sentient, walking toward him.
+It took a while to make sure you were no longer in critical danger," the silver mech purred, walking toward him.

 "How do you know my name?"

-"You repeated it in your delirium.
+"You mentioned it in your delirium.
 How do you feel?"

 "I feel better, yes, thank you, Lord Megatron," he replied, slipping out of the berth.
 "I must join my creator now.
 I am sure he will reward you greatly for saving my life."

 "I see," replied Megatron, looking thoughtful.
 "Forgive me for asking, but...
 Where does your creator live?"